imcocokim/skeleton-kitchen/README.md

 Skeletons in the Kitchen is where cooks can go to make honest reviews of what their working environment is like.
-There are three sections:
+There are four sections:
 - Home
 - Restaurants
 - Cook
+- My Profile

 Users are able to:
 - create, edit, and delete restaurants they added